 The underlying asset is either a commodity or another financial instrument.
 The agreed date is known as the delivery date.
 And on it, the seller commits to provide the commodity or security they’re offering.
 Similarly, the buyer guarantees to take possession of assets.

 Futures were intended to cushion the trading parties against the risks of fluctuating prices and exchange rates.
 They achieve this by settling the prices before future transactions.

 The parties can take either long or short positions.
-A long position is holding on to an asset believing that it will appreciate.
-On the flip side, a short position entails selling off the asset believing that it will depreciate.
+A long position is holding onto an asset believing that it will appreciate.
+On the flip side, a short position entails selling off the asset, believing it will depreciate.
 Futures are a common trading strategy in the stock market.

 The Evolution of Futures Contracts in Cryptos

 Bitcoin futures are an evolving area in the crypto industry.
 First, they came into existence in late 2017.
 Then, leading futures exchange platforms, the Chicago Board Options Exchange (CBOE) and Chicago Mercantile Exchange(CME), offered them a regulated product.

 Before then, exchanges would offer futures as an unregulated products.
 Today the market for futures has grown.
 You may trade in the product on one of the many exchanges offering them.
 Binance, Bybit, OKEx, and Deribit are a few of the popular ones.